Economics and IRS Approved NMTC Leverage Structure

 • are those including (a) the acquisition of land; (b) the purchase, renovation, or expansion of a facility; (c) the purchase or refurbishment of equipment; (d) the purchase of raw materials or inventory; (e) the costs of direct labor (as part of costs of goods sold or as part of a service provider’s services); and (f) the costs of research and development;

-• must be directly attributable to the Borrower’s operations;
+• must be directly attributable to the borrower’s operations;

-• must be similar in scope and amount when compared to similar Borrower’s operations;
+• must be similar in scope and amount when compared to similar borrower’s operations;

 • must not be paid to a related party (except to the extent such related party paid an unrelated party); and